ibm-cloud-docs/Registry/registry_tokens.md

 {:tip: .tip}
 {:download: .download}

+# Automating access to {{site.data.keyword.registrylong_notm}}
+{: #registry_access}

+You can use either registry tokens or an {{site.data.keyword.iamshort}} (IAM) API key to automate access to the {{site.data.keyword.registrylong_notm}} namespaces so that you can push and pull images.
+{:shortdesc}

+API keys are linked to your account and can be used across {{site.data.keyword.Bluemix}} so that you don't need different credentials for each service.
+You can use the API key in the CLI or as part of automation to log in as your user identity.

+Registry tokens are scoped for {{site.data.keyword.registrylong_notm}} only.
+You can limit them to read-only access, and you can choose whether they are expiring or non-expiring.

+For more information about {{site.data.keyword.iamshort}} API keys, see [Working with API keys](iam/apikeys.html#manapikey).

+Before you begin, [install the {{site.data.keyword.registrylong}} and Docker CLI](registry_setup_cli_namespace.html#registry_cli_install).

+## Automating access to your namespaces by using API keys
+{: #registry_api_key}

+You can use API keys to automate the pushing and pulling of Docker images to and from your namespace.
+{:shortdesc}

+### Creating an API key
+{: #registry_api_key_create}

+You can create an API key that you can then use to log in to your registry.
+{:shortdesc}

+1. Create an IAM API key, see [Creating an API key](iam/userid_keys.html#creating-an-api-key).

+2. Use the API key to log in to your registry by running the following Docker command.
+Replace &lt;your_apikey&gt; with your API key, and replace &lt;registry_url&gt; with the URL for your registry.
+    ```
+    docker login -u iamapikey -p <your_apikey> <registry_url>
+    ```
+    {: pre}

+For reference information about the command, see [`bluemix iam api-key-create`](cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_api_key_create).

-# Automating access to your namespaces in {{site.data.keyword.registrylong_notm}} by using tokens
+## Automating access to your namespaces by using tokens
 {: #registry_tokens}

-You can use tokens to automate the pushing and pulling of Docker images to and from your namespace.
+You can use tokens to automate the pushing and pulling of Docker images to and from your {{site.data.keyword.registrylong_notm}} namespace.
 {:shortdesc}

-Before you begin, [install the {{site.data.keyword.registrylong}} and Docker CLI](registry_setup_cli_namespace.html#registry_cli_install).

-A security token allows everyone in possession of the token to access secured information.
-Tokens are used in a similar way to API keys.
+Everyone in possession of a registry token can access secured information.
 By creating a token for your {{site.data.keyword.Bluemix_notm}} account, you can grant access to all of your namespaces that you set up in a {{site.data.keyword.Bluemix_notm}} region for users outside your {{site.data.keyword.Bluemix_notm}} account.
 Every user or app in possession of this token can push and pull images to and from your namespaces without installing the container-registry plug-in.

 When you create a token for your {{site.data.keyword.Bluemix_notm}} account, you can decide whether that token authorizes read-only (pull) or write access (push and pull) to the registry.
 You can also specify whether a token is permanent or if it expires after 24 hours.
 You can create and use multiple tokens to control different types of access.

-## Creating a {{site.data.keyword.registrylong_notm}} token for your {{site.data.keyword.Bluemix_notm}} account
+### Creating a {{site.data.keyword.registrylong_notm}} token for your {{site.data.keyword.Bluemix_notm}} account
 {: #registry_tokens_create}

-You can create a token to grant access to all your namespaces of a {{site.data.keyword.Bluemix_notm}} region.
+You can create a token to grant access to all your namespaces in a {{site.data.keyword.Bluemix_notm}} region.
 {:shortdesc}

 1. Create a token.
 The following example creates a non-expiring token that has read and write access to all namespaces that are set up in a {{site.data.keyword.Bluemix_notm}} region.